-- 4.1.1 The Local Plan provides the framework to plan positively for the future of the Borough for the period up to 2031 and to promote sustainable development.
+4.1.1 The Local Plan provides the framework to plan positively for the future of the Borough for the period up to 2031 and to promote sustainable development.
 It provides the opportunity to plan for the homes, jobs and associated infrastructure that are needed by local communities and businesses and ensure high quality sustainable environments rather than making provision in an ad hoc manner.
-Meeting the needs of the Borough however is a challenging task because of the constraints that limit the options of how to accommodate needs in a way that minimises harm, makes the most of existing infrastructure and promotes sustainable development. - 4.1.2 The Local Plan strategy is the culmination of a balancing exercise between competing interests e.g. the protection of Wyre's attractive, high quality environment and addressing identified development needs to support Wyre's population and businesses.
+Meeting the needs of the Borough however is a challenging task because of the constraints that limit the options of how to accommodate needs in a way that minimises harm, makes the most of existing infrastructure and promotes sustainable development.

+4.1.2 The Local Plan strategy is the culmination of a balancing exercise between competing interests e.g. the protection of Wyre's attractive, high quality environment and addressing identified development needs to support Wyre's population and businesses.
 The challenge has been to meet the borough's needs for development over the period to 2031 within the particular environmental limits in Wyre and infrastructure constraints.
-Sustainability has been a 'golden thread' in developing the Local Plan strategy in order to steer development in the most appropriate locations; protect the wider countryside; and ensure necessary improvements to services and facilities for communities accommodating growth. - 4.1.3 The Local Plan identifies boundaries for settlements within which, in principle, development will be acceptable, subject to policies in the Local Plan.
+Sustainability has been a 'golden thread' in developing the Local Plan strategy in order to steer development in the most appropriate locations; protect the wider countryside; and ensure necessary improvements to services and facilities for communities accommodating growth.

+4.1.3 The Local Plan identifies boundaries for settlements within which, in principle, development will be acceptable, subject to policies in the Local Plan.
 Outside defined settlement boundaries, the area is designated as countryside where new development will be controlled.
-The coastal sands14 form part of the Green Infrastructure (GI). - 4.1.4 The Green Belt and the Strategic Areas of Separation, as shown on the Adopted Policies Map are key elements of the Local Plan Strategy.
+The coastal sands14 form part of the Green Infrastructure (GI).

+4.1.4 The Green Belt and the Strategic Areas of Separation, as shown on the adopted Policies Map are key elements of the Local Plan Strategy.
 They are important in managing growth and protecting the character and identity of different settlements in the Borough.
 An essential characteristic of Wyre is the multiplicity of settlements and communities each with its own identity.
 This 'historic' environment contributes to the character of place in Wyre and fosters community 'spirit'.
-It is important that the Local Plan whilst maximising delivery of development to meet needs, also protects the overall character of Wyre, the identity of separate communities and the character and landscape setting of individual settlements. - 4.1.5 The GI is an integral part of the Local Plan Strategy.
+It is important that the Local Plan whilst maximising delivery of development to meet needs, also protects the overall character of Wyre, the identity of separate communities and the character and landscape setting of individual settlements.

+4.1.5 The GI is an integral part of the Local Plan Strategy.
 It includes parts of designated countryside areas, the coastal sands, a diversity of recreational sites and wildlife areas of local, national and international importance.
-GI is protected for its own value and the contribution it makes to sustainable healthy environments. - 4.1.6 Based on the housing evidence15 the Objectively Assessed Housing Need (OAHN), is identified as, an annual figure of 479 dwellings or 9580 dwellings over the Local Plan period 2011-2031.
-On the basis of the employment evidence16 the Objectively Assessed Employment Need (OAEN), is identified as 43 hectares of employment land for B-class uses. - 4.1.7 The starting point in accommodating development was the consideration of three strategic options set out in the 2015 Issues and Options Report -
+GI is protected for its own value and the contribution it makes to sustainable healthy environments.

+4.1.6 Based on the housing evidence15 the Objectively Assessed Housing Need (OAHN), is identified as, an annual figure of 479-296 dwellings or 9580 7.23216 dwellings over the Local Plan period 2011-2031.
+On the basis of the employment evidence17 the Objectively Assessed Employment Need (OAEN), is identified as 43 hectares of employment land for B-class uses.

-^{14 &#}x27;Coastal sands' refer to the area between low and high water used as recreational area when the tide is out.
+14 'Coastal sands' refer to the area between low and high water used as recreational area when the tide is out.

-15 2013 Fylde Coast Strategic Housing Market Assessment, 2014 Addendum I, 2016 Addendum II and 2017 Addendum III; 2017 Housing Background Paper.
+15 2013 Fylde Ceast Strategic Housing Market Assessment, 2014 Addendum I, 2016 Addendum II and 2017 Addendum III: 2017 Housing Background Paper.Housing Need and Requirement ReviewImplementation of Policy LPR1 Background Paper 2021.